 Chapter 13 is a repayment bankruptcy.
-It is most useful when debtors have enough income to meet their basic needs and a little bit more, but have fallen behind in their regular mortgage or car payments.
+It is most useful when consumer debtors have enough income to meet their basic needs and a little bit more, but have fallen behind in their regular mortgage or car payments.
 It is also useful for people who have significant tax debt which can be paid over time without interest or further penalties.
-With house values falling below the amount owed on the first mortgage, Chapter 13 can be used to remove (strip off) a second mortgage (such as a HELOC).
+If house values fall below the amount owed on the first mortgage, Chapter 13 can be used to remove (strip off) a second mortgage (such as a HELOC).
 The Chapter 13 plan governs how payments are made by the debtor and how that money is paid out to the creditors.
-Chapter 13 is a powerful tool in the bankruptcy attorneys' toolboxes and, with new laws pending to help struggling homeowners, Chapter 13 is likely to become even more important.
+Chapter 13 is a powerful tool in the bankruptcy attorneys' toolboxes and, with new laws pending to help struggling homeowners, Chapter 13 may become even more important.

 - Debtor(s) make payments of their projected disposable income for three to five years;